The Martian (film): Scientific accuracy

-The process used by the character Watney to produce water was accurate and is being used by NASA for a planned Martian rover.
+The process used by the character Watney to produce water is chemically accurate and theoretically possible.
 The radioisotope thermoelectric generator was also appropriately used for heat.
 When his rations begin to run low, Watney builds an improvised garden using Martian soil and the crew's feces as a fertilizer.
-"We could probably grow something on Mars", said Michael Shara, curator, Department of Astrophysics, Division of Physical Sciences at the American Museum of Natural History.
-However Martian soil has since been found to be toxic to both plant and animal life, although it is believed that microbial organisms have the potential to live on Mars.
-In one scene, the glass face shield on Watney's helmet cracks; as oxygen momentarily drops below the critical level, he quickly patches the helmet with duct tape and avoids suffocation.
-According to Shara, "As long as the pressure on the inside is around 30%, you could hold it together before your eyes blow out or you had an embolism."
+However, Martian soil has since been found to be toxic to both plant and animal life, although it is believed that microbial organisms have the potential to live on Mars.

-Time magazine criticized another duct tape based repair: "When a pressure leak causes an entire pod on Watney’s habitat to blow up, he patches a yawning opening in what's left of the dwelling with plastic tarp and duct tape."
-Such a repair might work in the reality of the actual Mars atmosphere, but is inconsistent with the reality the film has established.
+Jeffrey Kluger of Time magazine criticized a depiction of duct tape based repair: "When a pressure leak causes an entire pod on Watney’s habitat to blow up, he patches a yawning opening in what's left of the dwelling with plastic tarp and PSA duct tape."
+Such a repair would not work in an average Martian temperature of -60 C.